softwaresaved/build_and_test_examples/jenkins/CVS.md

 $ rm -f nosetests.xml *.pyc */*.pyc .gitignore
 $ cvs -d $HOME/CVSROOT import -m "Initial import" python vendor-tag release-tag

-Create a job that checks out the repository and runs a job
+Create a job that checks out the repository and runs tests
 ----------------------------------------------------------

-Now, let's create a job to check out the repository and run `nosetests`:

 * On the Jenkins front page, click New Item.
 * Enter a name in the Item name field e.g. `CVS job`.